Kenzass011/--Multi-Agent-AI-Workflow/README.md

 Once an option is selected, the workflow seamlessly bridges your prompt over to the dedicated AI engines based on your needs:
 * **Information Retrieval Unit (QA):** Analytical processing across 3 distinct knowledge bases.
 * **Conversational Unit:** Continuous dialogue and brainstorming across 3 alternate conversational models.
-* **Generative Image Engine:** Deep-linked text-to-image prompt engineering across 2 separate generation engines.
+* **Generative Image Engine:** Text-to-image prompt engineering across 2 separate generation engines.

 ### 4. Omnichannel Communication Gateway
 A custom output routing engine that allows you to instantly push your data or AI-generated content across multiple notification channels: